Yellodude/DaMa/README.md

-# Welcome to my personal website project, DaMa!
+# Hello there!
+Welcome to my personal website project, DaMa!